 Find out more about paying AVCs, and how much you could get back tax-free when you retire in our 'Boost my pension' guide.

 Monthly through my stipend or salary

-If you are thinking of paying AVCs, first decide how much you would like to pay.
+If you are thinking of saving AVCs, first decide how much you would like to save.
 Your AVCs are taken from your stipend or salary before tax.
-If you are a 20% tax payer and you pay £100 a month, only £80 comes out of your stipend or pay.
+If you are a 20% taxpayer and you pay £100 a month, only £80 comes out of your stipend or pay.

 You can start, stop, increase or decrease your AVCs whenever you like.
 To start paying, or change your AVCs fill out an AVC form.

-Anything you pay into your pension is tax free up to a limit.
+Anything you save into your pension is tax-free up to a limit.
 As you will have paid tax on your lump sums you can claim any tax relief on your self-assessment tax return.